conda-forge/cfep/cfep-14.md

 - this subteam will consult with core at `core` meetings regarding all planned activity
 - this subteam will not limit the access by `core` members to any `conda-forge` resources including but not limited to its systems, credentials, keys, or service accounts

+This team has a static charter and any member of core may join upon its creation.

 ## Copyright